stepancheg/rust-protobuf/protobuf-examples/vs-prost/README.md

 The drawback is that generated code is quite large (which also affects binary size).

 However, for prost there's [prost-reflect](https://github.com/andrewhickman/prost-reflect) crate.
-I don't know what is it's status.
+I don't know what is it's status, seems like it is not mature enough yet: the project started less than two months ago.

 ## Dynamic messages